 - 1 C marinara sauce

-- Optional marinara mix-ins include: red pepper flakes, rosemary, garlic, etc.
+- Optional marinara mix-ins: red pepper flakes, oregano, garlic, etc.

 Preheat oven to 350 degrees, and prepare a pie dish.